Popmotion/popmotion/packages/popmotion-pose/docs/learn/how-to/route-transitions-react-router.md

 ## Conclusion

-We've learned how to use `PoseGroup` do a quick and simple fade transition, as well as animating across children to provide unique effects for every page.
+We've learned how to use Pose with React Router to do a quick and simple fade transition, as well as animating across children to provide unique effects for every page.

+We've also seen how posed components can be used not only to animate, but to sequence the animations of their children.